thoka/java2python/README.md

-## JavaFront/java2py
+## java2py

-This is a hack of the JavaFront library for stratego, which includes a pretty printer to print a python representation of a java src.

-This project is in an early stage.
-Basic translation is working.
-You can not expect to get full java2python translation.
+Toolchain to translate java to python, using

+* strategoxt / java-front to parse java
+* a python aterm library and python scripts to transform java ast
+* java2py, a hacked version of java-front pp-java to transform java ast to python
+* a python "java" runtime, to emulate java behaviour in python

 See COPYING for Copyright and License.